COV 457 Deferred Compensation Plan

 Leaving employment

-You do not have to take your money out of the 457 plan when you retire or terminate employment.
+You do not have to take your money out of the COV 457 Deferred Compensation Plan when you retire or terminate employment.
 You can leave your money in the plan until you are age 73, when you are required to take minimum distributions.
 Keeping your money in your account may provide you with potentially more cost-effective retirement opportunities than rolling your money into a traditional IRA.

 Why keep your assets in the plan?
 Take time to learn about your options in the Leaving Employment Guide.